Dimension constraints in some problems involving intermediate curvature: Rigidity in Dimension 6

 Therefore,

-We want to show that the right hand side is non-positive.
-This is shown by following the main argument in \cite{Brendle-Hirsch-Johne_2022}.
-However, since the bottom slice $\Sigma_{m,t}$ has nonzero generalized mean curvature, we have to re-estimate some of the terms.
-Applying the slicing identities \cite[Lemma 3.4]{Brendle-Hirsch-Johne_2022} for $1\leq k\leq m-1$ (which does not involve $\Sigma_{m,t}$), we obtain
+We need to show that the right hand side is non-positive.
+This is done by modifying the main argument in \cite{Brendle-Hirsch-Johne_2022} (the necessity of modification is due to the fact that the bottom slice $\Sigma_{m,t}$ here has nonzero generalized mean curvature).
+The slicing identities \cite[Lemma 3.1, 3.2]{Brendle-Hirsch-Johne_2022} are applicable to our situation for $1\leq k\leq m-1$ since they do not involve the bottom slice $\Sigma_{m,t}$.
+Applying these identities to deform the term $\Delta_{\Sigma_{m-1}}\log\rho_{m-1}$ (see the proof of \cite[Lemma 3.4]{Brendle-Hirsch-Johne_2022}), we obtain